 1. Open the webpage you want to capture, click Safari on the menu bar, and select Preferences.

-2. Go to the Advanced tab, check the box next to Show Develop menu in the menu bar, and return to the webpage.
+2. Go to the Advanced tab, check the box next to the Show Develop menu in the menu bar, and return to the webpage.

 3. Select Develop on the menu bar and select Show Web Inspector.

 4. Right-click on the first line starting with html (i.e. the HTML element of the page) and select Capture Screenshot.

 5. Give the screenshot a name, choose your preferred storage folder/location, and select Save to proceed.